Parenting

 Child Custody is an outdated term in Australian Family Law although it is still commonly used and is the appropriate terminology in other jurisdictions.

-There term refers to the arrangements for the parental care and residential and financial provision for the upbringing of the children of a relationship.
+The term refers to the arrangements for parental care and residential and financial provision for the upbringing of the children of a relationship.

 These days Arrangements for Children are made as parenting plans, parenting agreements or orders and talk about parental responsibility and who the child lives with and how much time the child spends with and communicates with each parent.